26 Things You Didn’t Know About Tabasco

 It’s Possible to Experience It All Firsthand

 For those who still can’t get enough of Tabasco, they can head to Avery Island.
 The company has announced that the “Avery Island Fan Experience, including the Tabasco Factory Tour, is open to the public.”
-(Though the bottling line is not accessible at this time).
-With safety in mind, the company’s COVID-19 safety procedures/precautions are fully detailed on its site, which also noted reservations are recommended and cash is not accepted for this Louisiana tourist destination.
+The company’s site notes that reservations are recommended and cash is not accepted for this Louisiana tourist destination.
 Visitors can cap the trip with a casual meal from Restaurant 1868, where options include Tabasco 7-Spice Chile, Crawfish Etouffee featuring Tabasco and Chicken and Sausage Gumbo featuring … well, you know.